 Table 21.11 Permitted Signs in the I-1 District.

 1. Ground Sign

 Maximum Number One sign per street frontage.

-Maximum Size 32 square feet.
+Maximum Size ximum Size 32 square feet.

-Maximum Height Six feet.
+Maximum Height Eight feet.

-Location At least 10 feet away from all property lines.
+Location cation At least 10 feet away from all property lines.

 2. Wall Sign

 Maximum Number One sign per business entity

 Maximum Size Not to exceed 15% of the area of the wall for each business to which the sign is affixed

 Location To be affixed to the wall of the building facing the street that provides primary access to the building.

-3. Industrial Development Sign
+3. Industrial Deve lopment Sign

 Maximum Number One sign at each main entrance of an industrial development, but not more than two such signs.

 Maximum Size 32 square feet.

 Maximum Height Six feet.

 Location At least ten feet away from all property lines.
 If two such signs, they shall be spaced at least 300 feet apart.